 Language – You will be hard-pressed to find people who speak English.
 With that being said, brush up on your Italian with an Italian language course!
 We are able to communicate in seven languages after using the Pimsleur language programs.
 They are easy to understand, great for traveling conversations, and totally refundable if you are not satisfied with the program!

-Have we left anything out about Matera that you want to know?
+Have we left anything out on why you should visit the cave town of Sassi di Matera, Italy?
+Anything else that you want to know?
 If so, drop me question in the comments.
 I would love to hear from you!